IlanCosman/tide/CONTRIBUTING.md

 🌊 Thank you for contributing to Tide! 🌊

-Please note that this project is released with a [Code of Conduct][].
-By contributing to this project you agree to abide by its terms.

 If you have any questions that aren't addressed in this document, please don't hesitate to open an issue!

 ## Code Conventions